 How much of today we cram up with yesterday determines how much space we make for the future to appear into.

 The future is pressing in.
 Each one of us may be feeling it differently.
 Some through the urge to take a break and do ‘something else’.
-Others, as an inner impulse to refine or change their life-style.
-Or, to create and innovate inside of many contexts.
+Others, as an inner impulse to refine or change their lifestyle.
+Or, to create and innovate in many contexts.

-Here is a simple math equation: Today’s window of opportunity = Future – Yesterday
+Here is a simple math equation: Today’s window of opportunity = new space – Yesterday

 There is, of course, no way around bits of yesterday re-appearing today.
 Certain habits, states of being and states of knowledge form and reform the platform of sanity and stability and the launching platform for new ventures into our tomorrows.

-But what about the habits and time and energy consuming little battles with inconsequential things that are nothing more than dead weights; a drag factor upon our evolutionary opportunity?
+But what about the habits and time and energy consuming squabbles with inconsequential things that are nothing more than a drag factor upon our evolutionary opportunity?

 What developmental technology can we apply to help escape the consuming and inconsequential?

 Do it in the morning before the day invades and takes over.
-Do it at night, before bed-time.
-Take a side-step whenever you can during the day and do something else.
-Something that may not make sense to the directive problem-solving framework that drives most people’s lives.
-Like taking a walk in an unusual time, listening, feeling, dwelling, contemplating… asking yourself seemingly silly questions such as “what is the universe up to today?”
+Do it at night, before bedtime.
+Take a side-step whenever you can during the day to have quiet moments of reflection.
+Take a walk in an unusual time, listening, feeling, dwelling, contemplating… asking yourself seemingly silly questions such as “what is the universe up to today?”
 “What might be my role therein?”
+Because humans have a part to play.

 Task yourself to do things that live outside of the prison of mental conformity.
-Develop a space-creating, exploring conversation with the greater you – or someone else – and seek for deeper wisdoms, common sense or sound advice in different contexts.
+Develop a space-creating, exploring conversation with the greater you to seek for deeper wisdom, common sense or sound advice in different contexts.
 Use your imagery to imagine and reimagine the future and the part you seek to play therein.
 Compose and enact the tune, beat or little dance of the day.
 Write down what stands out to you in different situations.
-Pay attention to small, seemingly inconsequential matters to realise that they may be far more telling than at first sight.
+Pay attention to small, seemingly unobtrusive matters to realise that they may be far more telling than at first sight.
 Integrating consistently this practice into your life may bear surprising impact in unexpected ways.

 From your work experience, you know that processes that call for rapid change in behaviour and innovation can only materialise in a new space.
 The first thing that rears its head upon embarking on a change process is a reaction of everything that resists it.
 It is your task as a leader to engineer a window of opportunity for it to happen and succeed.